nick-prater/newstead-pre-school/content/policies/looked_after_children.md

 * Further observations about communication, interests and abilities will be noted to form a picture of the whole child in relation to the Early Years Foundation Stage Prime and Specific areas of learning.

-* Concerns about the child will be noted in the child.s file and discussed with the foster carer.
+* Concerns about the child will be noted in the child's file and discussed with the foster carer.

 * If the concerns are about the foster carer's treatment of the child, or if abuse is suspected, these are recorded onto Child Protection Record and reported to the child's social care worker according to the